kurtosis-tech/kurtosis/docs/docs/guides/how-to-compose-your-own-testnet.md

 And that is it!
 In these short few lines, you now have an environment definition that spins up a full stacking Ethereum node with Geth and Lighthouse over Docker on your local machine.

 ### 4. Run your new testnet!
 Finally, time to give it a spin!
-Go back to your terminal & from within the `my-testnet` directory, run:
+Go back to your terminal and from within the `my-testnet` directory, run:
 ```
 kurtosis run .
 ```